Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Introduction

 Standard methods for performing this type of calibration involve dedicated calibration light sources, either deployed \textit{in situ} or fixed inside the detector.
-Deployed systems, such as laserballs (also known as diffuser balls) used in SNO \cite{moffatOpticalCalibrationHardware2005}, SNO+ \cite{valderLaserballCalibrationDevice2024}, Super-Kamiokande \cite{super-kamiokandecollaborationCalibrationSuperKamiokandeDetector2014} and JUNO \cite{zhangLaserCalibrationSystem2019} involve dedicated campaigns that are limited in how frequently they can be deployed, use light with different characteristics than physics events, generally stop physics data taking, and can carry a risk of contaminating the detector.
+Deployed systems, such as laserballs (also known as diffuser balls) used in SNO \cite{moffatOpticalCalibrationHardware2005}, SNO+ \cite{valderLaserballCalibrationDevice2024}, Super-Kamiokande \cite{super-kamiokandecollaborationCalibrationSuperKamiokandeDetector2014} and JUNO \cite{zhangLaserCalibrationSystem2019} deploy a stationary light source and pulse light at known positions and times.
+These involve dedicated campaigns that are limited in how frequently they can be deployed, involve a significant amount of manual work, use light with different characteristics than physics events, generally stop physics data taking, and can carry a risk of contaminating the detector.
 Fixed systems in SNO+ \cite{falkCommissioningELLIESNO2017}, Borexino \cite{caccianigaMultiplexedOpticalfiberSystem2003} and planned usage in Hyper-Kamiokande \cite{vinningNarrowbeamDiffuserSubsystem2019}, typically use sources that are not in the detection volume and similarly produce light with wavelength spectra and timing that are different from those of physics events and, hence, can involve some extrapolation.
 An in situ method that uses data from actual events, without the requirement of specialised hardware, would therefore carry a number of advantages, provided that the calibration constants could be reliably extracted over a relatively short length of time.

-The approach demonstrated here involves the use of data from known radioactive backgrounds in the SNO+ detector to perform a regression fit to 3 calibration parameters per PMT that describe individual time offsets and charge-dependent walk corrections, for a total of over 22,000 parameters.
-This is made easily tractable through the use of the robust gradient descent methods employed in automatic differentiation frameworks, which are well suited to this task.
+The approach demonstrated here involves known radioactive background events in the SNO+ detector collected during regular physics data taking to perform a regression fit to 3 calibration parameters per PMT that describe individual time offsets and charge-dependent walk corrections for a total of over 22,000 parameters.
+This is made easily tractable through the use of the robust gradient descent methods employed in automatic differentiation frameworks which are well suited to this task.